Blog2026-01-03T15:04:58+00:00

 The New York State Department of Education (NYSED) licenses and oversees over 50 different professions.* The Office of Professional Discipline (OPD) is the part of NYSED which investigates and prosecutes reports of professional misconduct.
 It is important to know that regardless of any initial appearance [...]

-New York Governor Kathy Hochul Signs Legislation Allowing Criminal Defendant’s to Reapply for Youthful Offender Sealing Years After Their Original Conviction
+Legislation Allowing Criminal Defendant’s to Reapply for Youthful Offender Sealing Years After Their Original Conviction

 For many previously unsuccessful Youthful Offender applicants, their prospects for a fresh start improved on November 2, 2021.
-On that date, New York Governor Kathy Hochul signed legislation designed to allow an offender who had previously been denied YO status the opportunity to reapply to [...]
+On that date, New York Governor Kathy Hochul signed legislation designed to allow an offender who had previously been denied YO status the opportunity to reapply [...]

 Go to Top